mierak/sessionizer/README.md

 # Tmux sessionizer

-Manage your tmux session with a fuzzy finder with some additional candy.
+Manage your tmux session with a fuzzy finder and some additional quality of life features.
 This tool is a personalized and opinionated spin on ThePrimeagen's [tmux-sessionizer](https://github.com/ThePrimeagen/.dotfiles/blob/master/bin/.local/scripts/tmux-sessionizer).
-Written to get my feet wet in Rust and to add some functionality to the script that were missing.
+Written to get my feet wet in Rust and to add some functionalities to the script that were missing.

 Those include:
 * Configurability.
 I want to specify directories to scrape as well as simple sessions with custom work dirs
 * Preview of sessions with custom commands
 * Attach to a session as a grouped session

-Please note that below may not be always up to date as the projects is still changing!
+Please note that configuration below may not be always up to date as the projects is still changing!

 ## Installation
 ```bash